BZZ-Commons/pygrader_helper/README.md

 Converts a single repository from the old pygrader format (2023) to the new pygrader format (2024).
 Using a GUI Project selector.

+### batch_delete_repos.py
+Deletes a batch of repositories.
+Make sure to run 'gh auth refresh -h github.com -s delete_repo' to add permission to delete repositories via cli.

+Using a list from list_all_repos_in_org_with_filter.py